Enjoy the largest national park in the continental U.S. from the luxurious comfort of a world-class historic resort

 After lunch, you’ll have to decide just how ambitious you want to be.
 By this time in the trip, you’ve no doubt spent time behind the wheel.
 If you’d rather leave the driving to someone else and still get out to some of the park’s more rugged and remote destinations, Farabee’s Jeep Tours leads guided outings to such spots as Racetrack Playa and through Titus Canyon.

 Of course, you also have the option of indulging in a little rest and relaxation.
-For the ultimate in pampering, reserve a poolside cabana at the inn and treat yourself to a desert hot stone massage in one of the spa’s two treatment rooms overlooking the Oasis gardens.
+For the ultimate in pampering, reserve a poolside cabana at The Inn and treat yourself to a desert hot stone massage in one of the spa’s two treatment rooms overlooking Xanadu Gardens.

 Evening